Information about our Nursery

 As children grow, the prime areas will help them to develop skills in 4 specific areas.
 These are: Literacy, Mathematics, Understanding the World and Expressive Arts and Design.

-At Woodside, we use the ‘Early Years Outcomes’ guidance: http://www.foundationyears.org.uk/files/2012/03/Early_Years_Outcomes.pdf to help us implement the EYFS framework within our daily observation, assessment and planning.
-Nursery children are typically expected to be working within the 30-50 month statements.
-A development guide for parents can be downloaded at: https://www.foundationyears.org.uk/wp-content/uploads/2018/11/what-to-expect-when-1.pdf
+At Woodside, we use Development Matters https://www.gov.uk/government/publications/development-matters--2 to help us implement the EYFS framework within our daily observation, assessment and planning.
+A development guide for parents can be downloaded at: https://foundationyears.org.uk/wp-content/uploads/2021/09/What-to-expect-in-the-EYFS-complete-FINAL-16.09-compressed.pdf

 We focus on half termly topics such as ‘flight’, ‘toys’ and ‘seaside’ to engage and motivate the children.
 We also take part in special events, such as the Christmas nativity play and pantomime, world book day, a visit to the library and celebrating festivals.
 We also like to base learning around the children’s own interests and experiences so please let us know about special events or days out and anything else which motivates and excites your child.